mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 If it's in the game, I probably helped make it.
 In-engine audio is the only one area of development where I am not needed as frequently.
 However, there are a few standout features that I want to highlight as my most impressive contributions to the project.

 # Procedural Tools Using PCG
-Early in the project, when the game was still planned as a simple exploration driven walking simulator, I wanted to really make the world stand out in it's size and scope.
+Early in the project, when the game was still planned as a simple exploration driven walking simulator, I wanted to really make the world stand out in its size and scope.

 ## Procedural Mushroom Forest
 This mushroom forest is one of my favorite personal achievements on this project.
 It was the challenge of this forest which brought my skills with PCG and procedural generation to the next level.
-The prior level, the paper desert was signifantly less detailed than a photorealistic mushroom forest scene.
-To limit scope of this task, I gave myself the limitations of not using any trees.
+The prior level, the paper desert, was signifantly less detailed than a photorealistic mushroom forest scene.
+To limit the scope of this task, I gave myself the limitations of not using any trees.
 I approached this challenge by reverse engineering the PCG sample project (Electric Dreams).
 I attempted to translate the techniques used to create that environment to the one I was trying to create.
 I also worked with the audio engineer to make it so that the forest would automatically generate correctly placed audio for the rivers and lakes.

 ## PCG Designer/Artist Tools

 I realized through making this forest scene that I could use PCG to build designer tools, that produced closer to final quality visuals using basic controls like splines and exposed blueprint properties.
 The forest level has a planned temple area at the climax.
 I continued iterating on the procedural temple wall, and then eventually added a procedural temple floor as well.
 The addition of the procedural hole actor provided a sculpting mechanism, essentially allowing designers to subtract bricks from PCG temple.
 I added this for the purpose of adding doors, but discovered it has many more uses as well.
 I also added code in the floor that accounts for holes, which can be set to actually cut holes or to force specific sections to spawn as dirt or bricks.

 {% include gallery id="gallery_pcg" caption="Procedurally generated stone rooms" %}